erebos12/software_testing/general_test_concept/readme.md

 - Use state-of-the-art test frameworks for UI testing (something like Cypress…)
 - UI-tests can also be executed MANUALLY but be careful (very costly, time-consuming and unreliable)

+## Behavior Driven Development (BDD)
+- Recommendation for better testing and better communication between Devs and Business can be achieved by **Behavior Driven Development** (BDD)
+    - BDD enables business team and devs to create their own test language
+    - By this test language, the devs can then implement the tests
+- In theory you can apply BDD on every level of the test pyramid.
+In my experience on unit testing level it puts more overhead to testing.
+That's why I'd apply it in Service/Integration test level or UI testing level.